 In addition, Lee also created heroes that gained their powers through more plausible or scientific manners such as Peter Parker (Spider-man) getting bit by a radioactive spider, Bruce Banner (Hulk) caught in the middle of a gamma explosion, Matt Murdock (Daredevil) involved in a radioactive spill, or a spaceship of individuals (Fantastic Four) bombarded by cosmic rays.
 The list goes on and on and is represented astrologically by the conjunction of Mars (warriors) and Uranus (technology).

-Saturn sextile Neptune: I didn’t detail or identify these planetary bodies in Lee’s chart as Neptunian dynamics are starting to become redundant with these creators.
-Regardless, this sextile echoes the kite’s theme of mythology (Neptune) inspired or stimulated (sextile) by realism (Saturn).
+Saturn sextile Neptune: Neptunian dynamics are starting to become redundant with these creators.
+This sextile echoes the kite’s theme of mythology (Neptune) inspired or stimulated (sextile) by realism (Saturn).

 But, Lee’s “realistic”, “responsible” heroes needed some sense of otherworldliness in order to make them “gods” and it was Jack Kirby’s grandiose vision and ideas that were the driving inspiration that Lee could flesh out.